• Travel over 50 – We are old not dead!

 There is however a very traditional Turkish pepper paste that is used in many dishes but again not very “hot”.
 The pepper paste is called Biber salçası and in many Turkish recipes, you will see it simply referred to as paste.
 Do not substitute tomato paste.
 It is a sun-dried variety of locally grown red pepper that ranges from mild to hot.
 This paste must be cooked to produce the depth of flavour found in many Turkish recipes that use it.

-Another favourite snack of the Turks is the pickled hot peppers found in virtually all stores and street stalls.
+Another favourite snack of the Turks is the pickled hot green peppers found in virtually all stores and street stalls.
 The peppers range in depth of heat from fairly mild to super hot so beware.

-What is Turkeys National Dish?
+What is Turkeys’ National Dish?

 Turkey's national dish Manti the best of Turkish Food

-Manti photo ©Lachlan Hardy
+©Lachlan Hardy

 This is a dish that some say reminds them of ravioli.
 Manti is, however, very different.
 The little dumplings are stuffed with fillings consisting of either beef or lamb and then fried or boiled.
 The meat is, according to a 15th Century Ottoman recipe, flavoured with simple seasonings it is the condiments that are served with Manti that make it special.
 There are various little dishes to spark up the Manti and they range from spicy red pepper to yoghurt, mint, crushed garlic, sumac and melted butter.

-What is traditional Turkish food?
+What are traditional Turkish foods?

 Traditional Turkish food is a combination of fresh vegetables including eggplant (aubergine), salads, tomatoes, nuts and fruits, olive oil, Mediterranean spices and herbs.